Pumpkin Fungus Treatment: Get Rid of Fungal Infections

 Utilizing Organic and Home Remedies

 Cultural practices such as pruning and weed management can also help prevent the spread of powdery mildew.
-Additionally, organic remedies such as neem oil, milk, and sulfur have shown to be effective in managing powdery mildew on pumpkins.
+Additionally, organic remedies such as neem oil, milk, and sulfur are effective in managing powdery mildew on pumpkins.
 Neem oil and milk can be sprayed directly on the infected leaves, while sulfur can be applied to the soil to prevent the fungus from growing.

 Applying Conventional Fungicides